Student Printing Update

 What’s new with the Student Printing Project

-There are updates to “recent activity” and “coming soon” on this page, including a completed printer inventory and targeted pilot group selection.
+There are updates to “recent activity” and “coming soon” on this page, including completed vendor onsite visits and expansion of the targeted pilot group.
 Plus, updates have been made to the estimated timeline.

 As a result of considerable feedback and guidance from Student Assembly, IT Governance Council, and other university stakeholders, as well as assessment of the current student printing service (Net-Print), a new project has been chartered and approved.
 The Student Printing Service Project is committed to delivering a consistent and equitable printing experience for Cornell students.
 Upcoming initiatives will roll out exciting new features and components of the service over time, aimed at striking the right balance of cost, ease of use, and environmental sustainability, while streamlining support and infrastructure.

 To stay informed of new updates, visit this site regularly and sign up for email notifications by sending an email to firstname.lastname@example.org with a subject of Join.

 - Focus on printing for students.

 - Strive for uniform and reduced printing rates, offering free printing allocations to students.

 - Focus on vendor-supported and -provided software.

 - Implement a solution that is sustainable and environmentally conscientious.